Homemade hummus is so easy to make, there is no excuse for eating inferior store-bought hummus again.

 Place in the fridge the day before to thaw.
 When it has defrosted, you may see some liquid sitting on top so make sure you give it a good stir before serving to get that creamy consistency back.

-Easy Hummus Recipe
+Easy Mediterranean Hummus

 Ingredients

-- 30 oz |850 gm canned chickpeas rinsed and drained (or dry chickpeas that have been well soaked or cooked).
+- 30 oz canned chickpeas rinsed and drained - or dry chickpeas that have been well soaked or cooked.

-- 1/4 cup extra-virgin olive oil, divided for drizzling.
+- 1/4 cup extra-virgin olive oil - divided for drizzling.

 - 1 clove crushed garlic.

-- Small pinch of salt or to taste.
+- pinch salt or to taste.

-- 1 tablespoon ground cumin, adjust to taste.
+- 1 tablespoon ground cumin - adjust to taste.

-- 2 tablespoons fresh lemon juice, more to taste.
+- 2 tablespoons fresh lemon juice - more to taste.

 Suggested Garnishes